Linder rug for British Art Show 8

 Artists, Weavers + Tufters

-Linder was approached by Dovecot in 2013 via an introduction from Andree Cooke, to collaborate in the creation of a rug which involved an explorative journey between the artist, Reinmüller, Cleaver and then Coleman, beginning in early 2014.
+Linder was approached by Dovecot in 2013 via an introduction from Andree Cooke, to collaborate in the creation of a rug which involved an explorative journey between the artist, Reinmüller, Cleaver and then Vana, beginning in early 2014.
 This collaborative project with Linder was made possible by initial investment from The Dovecot Foundation and Creative Scotland and is in partnership with Hayward Touring British Art Show 8.